LuigiGhionda/astral-fpga/doc/astral_fpga_devel.md

 Where:

--   `GEN_EXT_JTAG=1`: using `EXT_JTAG=1` we add an external JTAG chain for the RV64 host and other islands through the FPGAs Pmod GPIOs header J52 where we connect an Olimex ARM-USB-OCD-H/Digilent JTAG-HS2*.
+-   `GEN_EXT_JTAG=1`: using `EXT_JTAG=1` we add an external JTAG chain for the RV64 host and other islands through the FPGA's Pmod GPIOs header J52 where we connect an Olimex ARM-USB-OCD-H/Digilent JTAG-HS2*.
 -   `GEN_NO_HYPERBUS=1`: at the moment interfacing with the Xilinx DDR controller is not properly working, however, to avoid synthesizing the Hyperbus Controller this flag is set to 1.

-\* The VCU118 development board only provides one JTAG chain, used by Vivado to program the bitstream, and interact with certain Xilinx IPs (ILAs, VIOs, ).
+\* The VCU118 development board only provides one JTAG chain, used by Vivado to program the bitstream, and interact with certain Xilinx IPs (ILAs, VIOs, ...).
 The RV64 requires access to a JTAG chain to connect GDB to the debug-module in the bitstream.
-When using `EXT_JTAG=0` it is possible to connect the debug module to the internal FPGAs JTAG by using the Xilinx BSCANE macro.
+When using `EXT_JTAG=0` it is possible to connect the debug module to the internal FPGA's JTAG by using the Xilinx BSCANE macro.
 With this, you will only need the normal Xilinx USB cable to interact with CVA6.
 Note that it means that Vivado and OpenOCD can not use the same cable at the same time.
 This setup (with `EXT_JTAG=0`) will only work for designs containing the host only, as it is not possible to chain multiple devices on the BSCANE macro.
 If you need to use `EXT_JTAG=0` consider modifying the RTL to remove the debug modules of the IPs.

 # Software Stack

-This section provides _**basic**_ info about Astrals software stack.
+This section provides _**basic**_ info about Astral's software stack.

-Astrals Software Stack is provided in the `sw/` folder, organized as follows:
+Astral's Software Stack is provided in the `sw/` folder, organized as follows:

 ```
 sw